atk4/data/docs/fields.rst

 documentation section dedicated to it.

 Finally, because Field is a class, it can be further extended.
-For some interesting examples, check out :php:class:`Field\\Password`.
+For some interesting examples, check out :php:class:`PasswordField`.
 I'll explain how to create your own field classes and where they can be beneficial.

 Valid types are: string, integer, boolean, datetime, date, time.